 Creating a Computer Security Incident Response Team

 This one-day course is designed for managers and project leaders who have been tasked with implementing a computer security incident response team (CSIRT).
 This course provides a high-level overview of the key issues and decisions that must be addressed in establishing an incident management capability.
 The course can also be used as an introduction to incident management and CSIRT activities, responsibilities, and services for incident handlers and also for those who work with incident handlers.
 As part of the course, attendees will develop an action plan that can be used as a starting point in planning and implementing their CSIRT.

 The course is composed of lectures and class exercises.
 Participants will learn the requirements for establishing an effective CSIRT, the various organizational models for a CSIRT, the variety and level of services that can be provided by a CSIRT (based on the FIRST CSIRT Services Framework), and the types of resources and infrastructure needed to support a team.
 Additionally, attendees will identify policies and procedures that should be established and implemented when creating a CSIRT.

-Attendees may also want to register for the three-day companion course, Managing Computer Security Incident Response Teams, which is scheduled immediately following the Creating a CSIRT course.
+Attendees may also want to register for the three-day companion course, Managing Computer Security Incident Response Teams.

 - current and prospective CSIRT managers; C-level managers such as CIOs, CSOs, CROs; and project leaders interested in establishing or starting a CSIRT

 - other staff who interact with CSIRTs, incident management capabilities, or incident handlers and would like to gain a deeper understanding of how CSIRTs operate.
 For example, CSIRT constituents; higher-level management; media relations, legal counsel, law enforcement, human resources, audit, or risk management staff

 This course will help participants to

 - understand the requirements for establishing an effective CSIRT

 - strategically plan the development and implementation of a new CSIRT

 - highlight issues associated with assembling a responsive, effective team of computer security professionals

 - identify policies and procedures that should be established and implemented